 - Develop a customized Personal Action Plan documenting new ideas and strategies for immediate application back home.

 This unique program provides a comprehensive look at current successful business practices in these industries, including the environment in which a vending, coffee service or foodservice management company operates, and the key functional areas of management.
-The NAMA Executive Development Program is taught by a group of MSU's most distinguished faculty, along with speakers with excellent knowledge of and backgrounds in the vending, coffee service and foodservice management industries.
+The NAMA Executive Development Program is taught by a group of MSU's most distinguished faculty, along with speakers with excellent knowledge of and backgrounds in the vending and refreshment service industries.

 Dr. Ronald F. Cichy, Ph.D., NCE5, CHA Emeritus

-Ronald F. Cichy is The School of Hospitality Business director and one of its professors.
+Ronald F. Cichy is a professor at the MIchigan State University School of Hospitality Business.
 Cichy team-teaches Total Quality Management in the Hospitality Industry with John King, president and COO of HDS Services.
 He is the author or co-author of four books, including Managing Food and Beverage Service and Quality Sanitation Management.
 Together with other faculty colleagues in The School, Cichy is a recognized researcher, and he is the authority on leadership qualities of hospitality leaders spanning all segments of the industry.

 Dr. William Donohue